 Static analysis and dynamic analysis fundamentally have the same goals – to detect defects.
 However, the difference between the two is the software development lifecycle stage to which the analysis is applied.

 In static analysis, defects are detected before executing the code.
-The code is analyzed against a given set of rules or coding standards.
-Static code analysis is set before the unit or integration testing.
+Static code analysis software compares the code against a given set of rules or coding standards before the unit or integration testing.
 Organizations using DevOps and CI/CD pipelines have static analysis as a quality check parameter before pushing the code from the testing environment to production.

 In dynamic analysis, defects are detected after you run a program.
 There are no set of rules as the source code may run with a variety of inputs.
 Dynamic analysis can be used to troubleshoot production incidents faster.
 In CI/CD pipelines, it will prevent bad quality code from going into production.

 Not all coding errors are discovered in dynamic testing, but they can be found in static testing.
-Static code analysis tools provide more comprehensive coverage of code quality through the development pipeline.
+The best static code analysis tools provide more comprehensive coverage of code quality through the development pipeline.

-Below is a breakdown of the benefits you gain by applying static code analysis tools to your DevOps workflow:
+Below is a breakdown of the benefits you gain by applying static code scanning tools to your DevOps workflow:

 - Code Optimization: Static analysis tools provide early insights into code errors and issues.
 This enables early vulnerability identification and fixes before the testing stage.
 It helps in reducing efforts, costs, and complexities that would occur if defects were discovered at a later stage in the software development lifecycle.

 - Speed: Manual code review is time-consuming.
-Using static code analysis tools, large volumes of code can be analyzed quickly, thereby increasing productivity and reducing resource efforts.
+Using static code analysis software, large volumes of code can be analyzed quickly, thereby increasing productivity and reducing resource efforts.

 - Depth: Static code analysis tools analyze code in-depth and find weaknesses in the exact locations in the codebase.
 Good static code analysis tools will pinpoint the error with a single click.